Legislation in Germany

 Disposal obligations (targets / recovery rates)

-From 2005/2006 on, Germany already regularly surpassed the respective mandatory targets and recovery rates of 80 and 85 percent laid down in the End-of-life Vehicle Ordinance for the period from 2006 to 2014.
-Even the higher rates of 85 and 95 percent, applicable from 2015 on, have regularly been surpassed in Germany almost without exception since 2006 and 2010 respectively.
-However, for the first time in 2019 and in the following year, the 95 percent target for reuse/recovery was slightly missed and only 93.6 percent and 94.0 percent respectively was achieved (see Statistics on ELVs and Annual reports on end-of-life vehicle reuse/recycling/recovery rates in Germany).
-The main reason for this in both years was that shredding facilities received very few stripped vehicles in comparison to the amount of end-of-life vehicles.
-For the year 2021, Germany again surpassed the respective mandatory targets.
+The rates, applicable from 2015 on, have regularly been surpassed in Germany quite predominantly since 2006 and 2010 respectively.
+However, for the first time in 2019 and in 2020 and 2022, the 95 percent target for reuse/recovery was slightly missed, namely by 1 percent to 1.4 percent (see Statistics on ELVs and Annual reports on end-of-life vehicle reuse/recycling/recovery rates in Germany).
+The main reason for this in all three years was that shredding facilities received very few stripped vehicles in comparison to the amount of end-of-life vehicles.

-Since 2006, the recovery rates have been supplemented by facility rates.
+The recovery rates are supplemented by facility rates.
 These rates are based on the annual total net weight of ELVs (or stripped vehicles) returned to a facility.
-The different types of facilities have to meet these rates as follows:
+The different types of facilities have to meet these rates since 2015 as follows:

 • Dismantling facilities: